Virtual marketing is having more than a moment; it’s here to stay. When gatherings resume they should remain to enhance your in-person presence.

 Connecting with customers has always been a top priority.
 Only now, the methods of connecting have expanded.
 It’s no longer a question of “Do I need a virtual environment?”
 The answer is now undeniably YES, it’s a necessity.

 With so many options on the market now, how do you select the best solution for your brand?
 It’s important to do some research and educate yourself to determine what works best for you.

 Look, we get it.
-When we launched our own virtual environment product a few months ago, we saw there was no shortage of competitors.
+When we launched our own virtual environment product in April 2020, we saw there was no shortage of competitors.
 Not just competitors, but other software developers outside of the events industry who saw the need for a virtual marketing tool and made an offshoot product specific to events.

 Any quick Google search will lead to an overwhelming amount of options — so where and how should you begin your search for the best virtual marketing environment for your brand?

 There are a few key components that make a virtual environment solution:

 Most of us in marketing are not tech-experts.
 The good news is you don’t have to be in order to find the best product for you!
 Having just a basic understanding of the technology you’re looking for will guide you in a good direction.

 Start by thinking about the experience you want your user to have.

 - Do you want them to have access to a self-guided experience of your brand?

 - What do the graphics look like — 2D or 3D?